Great Internet Mersenne Prime Search

 This project has been rather successful: it has found 17 Mersenne primes, each of which was the largest known prime at the time of discovery.
 The largest currently known prime is 282,589,933-1 (M51).
 Refer to the article on Mersenne primes for the complete list of GIMPS successes.

 The project was founded by George Woltman, who also wrote the prime testing software Prime95.
 The GIMPS project was formed in January 1996.
 Scott Kurowski wrote the PrimeNet server software that supports the research to demonstrate Entropia distributed computing software, a company he founded in 1997.
+In 2008, a legal entity was registered to administer GIMPS – Mersenne Research, Inc.

 The Electronic Frontier Foundation (EFF) offered $100,000 to the first person(s) who discovered a ten million digits prime.
 GIMPS claimed this award.
 The owner of the discovering computer received $50,000 from the GIMPS foundation.